 The last and most important thing to consider is what route you will take up the mountain.
 There are seven official routes up Kilimanjaro, however, we would suggest taking either the Lemosho, Machame or the Rongai route.The Lemosho and Machame routes begin at separate points on the west side of the mountain and take the Southern Circuit approach to the summit via Barafu and Stella Point.
 Both can be completed on a 7 day itinerary which gives you plenty of time to acclimatize to the altitude.
 The Rongai route Is the only Northern approach route and is usually significantly quieter than the other routes.
 This is also a great trek if you need to climb in the monsoon period as the northern side of the mountain is far drier during the wet season.

 We highly recommend anyone thinking of climbing Kilimanjaro to consider a charity option.
-When you decide to climb for charity, Kandoo will donate the first £50/$75 to the charity of your choice!
 We are very experienced with charity climbs and will do our best to make the journey as unforgettable as possible!
 Please use our contact page if you want to email or call one of our specialists to discuss a charity climb.

-Kandoo operate a self-funded model using 'Just-giving'.
-By setting up a fundraising page on just-giving, you will be able to collect and raise money for your chosen charity by promoting your challenge to fiends, family and colleagues.
+One of the best fund raising for charity platforms in our opinion is 'Just-giving'.
+By setting up a fundraising page on just-giving, you will be able to collect and raise money for your chosen charity by promoting your challenge to friends, family and colleagues.